mrxsal/python-assignments-portfolio/parking/readme.md

 - There is a payments app, which currently sits unused due to time constraints.
 Here, the idea is to configure the rates for each parking space for a given time period.
 Next steps could be to finish this up and integrate it with the reservation, so the price can be shown before completing the reservation.
 - I added a visual UI for the parking lot as an extra.
 However this only shows the current occupancy per floor.
 It would be nice to add a date (range) to the filter, to easily see which spaces are available without directly having to make a reservation.
+- Session.check_in, Session.check_out and is_active may be used in the future to store when a vehicle has actually parked in the parking space.
+- Created tests for ensuring no overlapping sessions can occur on the same parking lot for given datetime ranges.
+However, more tests need to be written to achieve full test coverage.

 # Full-stack developer Candidate